kashkama/React_boilerplate2/README.md

+# React_BoilerPlate2

-A simple and fast build tool for ReactJs.
+* A simple and fast starter kit tool for ReactJs.
 Just `npm install` then `npm run start`.

+## Note
+* Dependencies may be outdated.
+Update yourself where necessary.